- What is "Lehigh University Dropbox for Business” (LU-DFB)?

 The consumer version of Dropbox is meant for personal files such as family photos, personal documents, and other non-Lehigh data.
 LU-DFB is designed for university-owned data since, unlike consumer Dropbox, it meets applicable university data storage requirements and security policy.Back to Questions

 Data created by Lehigh University employees and/or used in the course of performing work on behalf of Lehigh must: (a) be retrievable by the institution, (b) be encrypted both in-transit and at-rest, and (c) stored with a provider that conforms to all relevant federal, state, and local laws.
 See the Lehigh University Cloud Computing Policy for more information.Back to Questions

-The cost is $180 per user, per year.Back to Questions
+The cost is $100 per user, per year and is subject to annual price adjustments.Back to Questions

 LU-DFB offers unlimited data storage.
 You can store as much data as you want, provided the data is not regarded as “Critical Data” restricted by the Lehigh University Data Classification Scheme.Back to Questions